Orville the Duck

-Orville the Duck was the most famous puppet often used by the ventriloquist Keith Harris (1947–2015) and was named after Orville Wright (one of the Wright Brothers).
-Orville is a green duckling who wears nothing but a nappy with a large safety pin on the front.
-He speaks with a falsetto Yorkshire accent.
+Orville the Duck was the most famous puppet used by British ventriloquist Keith Harris (1947–2015).
+Named after Orville Wright (one of the Wright Brothers), he is a green duckling who wears a nappy with a large safety pin on the front.
+He speaks with a falsetto Lancashire accent.

+Appearances

+Television

 Orville appeared on BBC television from 1982 to 1990 on The Keith Harris Show, which featured assorted puppets such as Orville the Duck and Cuddles the Monkey.
 At the peak of their popularity in December 1982, Harris and Orville released the single "Orville's Song", reaching number 4 in the UK Singles Chart in January 1983 and selling over 400,000 copies in total.

 After The Keith Harris Show ended in 1990, Harris took up work for Butlins holiday resorts.

-In 1991 "Orville's Song" was sampled for a dance music single "I Wish I Could Fly" by DWA with Harris appearing in the accompanying music video.